mugeshraja06/Machine-learning-classification-on-Bank-Marketing/README.md

  Bank Marketing:

-Objective: The Client (Portuguese Bank) would like to identify existing clients that have higher chance to subscribe for a term deposit and focus marketing effort on such clients.
+Objective: The Client ( Bank) would like to identify existing clients that have higher chance to subscribe for a term deposit and focus marketing effort on such clients.

 Outcome: We were able to build ML classification models to find influential factors for the decision so that we can establish an efficient and precise campaigning strategy.